 Large-format phones, particularly those in cases, will not fit the main pocket well.
-Fabric can chafe if it contacts bare skin during a run.
+Fabric can chafe bare skin during a run.

-No dangling tags or cords, as are found with some racing-oriented hydration belts.
-Fits waist sizes 28-54".
-Fits some larger smartphones including the iPhone 6.
+No dangling tags or cords, unlike some racing-oriented hydration belts.
+Fits waist sizes 28 to 54 inches.
+Fits some larger smartphones.
 Light enough to wear throughout the day.
 Includes two water bottles.

-Does not fit largest-format smartphones such as the iPhone 6S.
-Thin waist strap may be uncomfortable for those whose waist approaches max size.
+Does not fit the largest-format smartphones.
+Thin waist strap may be uncomfortable for those with waists approaching max size.

 BestReviews wants to be better.
 Please take our 3-minute survey,